Magneto-optical drive: Overview

 By default, magneto-optical drives verify information after writing it to the disc, and are able to immediately report any problems to the operating system.
 This means writing can actually take three times longer than reading, but it makes the media extremely reliable, unlike the CD-R or DVD-R media upon which data is written without any concurrent data integrity checking.
 Using a magneto-optical disc is much more like using a diskette drive than a CD-RW drive.

 During a read cycle, the laser is operated at a lower power setting, emitting polarized light.
-The reflected light has a change in Kerr rotation and Kerr ellipticity which is measured by an analyzer and corresponds to either a logical 0 or 1.
+The reflected light has a change in Kerr rotation and Kerr ellipticity, which is measured by an analyzer and corresponds to either a logical 0 or 1.

-The 130 mm drives have been available in capacities from 650 MB to 9.2 GB.
+The 130 mm drives have been available in capacities from 650 MB to 9.1 GB.
 However, this is split in half over both sides of the disk.
 The 2.6 GB disks, for example, have a formatted capacity of 1.2 GB per side.
 The 130 mm drives were always SCSI.
 The 90 mm discs had their entire capacity on one side, with no capability to flip them over.
 The 90 mm drives were produced in SCSI, IDE, and USB formats.
-Capacities range from 128 MB to 2.3 GB.
+Capacities ranged from 128 MB to 2.3 GB.

 While they were never particularly popular with consumers (the main consumer market was the 90 mm drives), the 130 mm drives had some lasting service in corporate storage and retrieval.
 Optical libraries, such as the Hewlett Packard 40XT, were created to automate loading and storing of the disks.
-A self-contained unit holding 16 or more disks and connected by SCSI to a host computer, the library required specialized archival software to store indices of data, and select disks.
+A self-contained unit holding 16 or more disks and connected by SCSI to a host computer, the library required specialized archival software to store indices of data and select disks.
 Popular uses were for legal document storage and medical imaging, where high reliability, long life, and (at the time) high storage capacity were required.
-The optical libraries could also manually be used on a Windows 2000/XP machine by selecting and ejecting discs under the Computer Management icon's Removable Storage Service, but this is cumbersome in practice.
+The optical libraries could also be used manually on a Windows 2000/XP machine by selecting and ejecting discs under the Computer Management icon's Removable Storage Service, but this is cumbersome in practice.